A continuous family of fully-frustrated Heisenberg model on the Kagome lattice

 \section{Abstract}

 We find that the antiferromagnetic Heisenberg model on the Kagome lattice with nearest neighboring exchange coupling(NN-KAFH) belongs to a continuous family of fully-frustrated Heisenberg model on the Kagome lattice, which has no preferred classical ordering pattern.
-The model consists of the first, second and the third neighboring exchange coupling $J_{1},J_{2}, J_{3}$.
-We find that when $-J_{1}\leq J_{2}=J_{3}\leq 0.2J_{1}$, the lowest band of $J(\mathrm{q})$, namely, the Fourier transform of the exchange coupling, is totally non-dispersive.
-Exact diagonalization calculation indicates that the ground state of the spin-$\frac{1}{2}$ NN-KAFH is locally stable under the perturbation of $J_{2}$ and $J_{3}$, provided that $J_{2}=J_{3}$.
+The model within this family consists of the first, second and the third neighboring exchange coupling $J_{1}$, $J_{2}$, and $J_{3}$, with $J_{2}=J_{3}$.
+We find that when $-J_{1}\leq J_{2}=J_{3}\leq 0.2J_{1}$, the lowest band of $J(\mathbf{q})$, namely, the Fourier transform of the exchange coupling, is totally non-dispersive.
+Exact diagonalization calculation indicates that the ground state of the spin-$\frac{1}{2}$ NN-KAFH is locally stable under the perturbation of $J_{2}$ and $J_{3}$ when and only when $J_{2}=J_{3}$.
 Interestingly, we find that the same flat band physics is also playing an important role in the RVB description of the spin liquid state on the Kagome lattice.
-In particular, we show that the extensively studied U(1) Dirac spin liquid state on the Kagome lattice can be generated from a continuous family of gauge inequivalent RVB parameters and that the spinon spectrum is not uniquely determined by the structure of this RVB state.
+In particular, we show that the extensively studied $U(1)$ Dirac spin liquid state on the Kagome lattice can actually be generated from a continuous family of gauge inequivalent RVB mean field ansatz, which host very different mean field spinon dispersion.